hominidae/agi-esp8266/README.md

+# What is agi-esp8266?

+  agi-esp8266 is intended to provide a simple, straight forward way for end users to measure environmental data affecting their plants.
+It's the instrumentation part of a planned system for growing plants on window sills and in greenhouses and cold frames.

+  The software is currently fairly barebones, but some functionality is currently working.
+You can setup a simple MQTT broker on a Linux system which logs available data from several sensors being published to it.

 # How do I use this?

  These are general instructions for if you have an FTDI cable.
 I don't, so I used my Raspberry Pi to set the ESP8266 Huzzah up.
-See the bottom for instructions on that.
+Skip to the bottom for instructions on doing that.

-# Setup with an FTDI USB cable (esp8266 connected directly to PC)
+# Simple setup with an FTDI USB cable (esp8266 connected directly to PC)

  1. First, install the Arduino IDE and configure it to use the ESP8266 repository.

- Since other documentation explains how to do this better, here is a link to the official esp8266 arduino repository.
+ Since other documentation explains how to do this better, here is a link to the official esp8266 arduino repository:

  https://github.com/esp8266/Arduino